Not every criminal is a psychopath and not every psychopath is a criminal.

 This implies that they are trying to justify their actions they believed the murder they carried out had to be done because…

 Furthermore, the psychopaths used twice as many words

 It is linked to empathy when someone yawns.
 It triggers our brain to respond in the same way.

 Psychopaths don’t empathize in the same way.
 This response doesn’t always occur.

 Psychopath vs Sociopath

-Psychopaths and sociopaths are falls in antisocial personality disorder.
-What makes the difference is the origin- from birth, a head injury, illness, or from childhood.
+Psychopaths and sociopaths fall into an antisocial personality disorder.
+What makes the difference is the origin – from birth, a head injury, illness, or childhood.

 A psychopath is someone born with ASPD or has damaged the parts of the brain such as the ventromedial prefrontal cortex or amygdala from an injury or an illness.

-The amygdala controls fear, aggression, and help to store memories and emotions.
+The amygdala controls fear, and aggression, and helps to store memories and emotions.